213withani/react/fulstackReactBook.md

 1. ProductList: Contains a list of product components
 2. Product: Displays a given product

-Self-contained and reusable:

-The markup, view logic, and often component-specific style is all housed in one place.
+Self-contained and reusable: The markup, view logic, and often component-specific style is all housed in one place.

-In React, when the inputs for a component change, the framework simply re-renders that component.

 Using JSX enables us to write the markup for our component views in a familiar, HTML-like syntax.